Logo of Boss Rush Network featuring bold, modern typography.

 Image Sources: cnet.com, greenlanternfandom.com, WIRED.com, phantomcitycreative.com

-One thought on “Boss Rush Banter: Which Superhero Needs Their Own Video Game?”
+One response to “Boss Rush Banter: Which Superhero Needs Their Own Video Game?”